Those were the Days…

-For over a year during the entire pandemic, I maintained a diary of my days in quarantine.
-Looking back at what I wrote a couple of days back, I thought: why not share a few of the thoughts that came to me over the year in a concise way with Star Lifestylereaders?
+For over a year, and since the pandemic was with us, I started writing a diary of my days in quarantine.
+Looking back at what I wrote a couple of days back, I thought: why not share a few of the thoughts that came to me over the year in a concise way with Star Lifestyle readers?

 However, the lockdown was lifted after a while and things eventually started to come back to some kind of normalcy.
 Many people who had left the city returned to it.
 Most people were now wearing masks.
 At first, they and the world looked very strange as I looked out from my balcony.
 At one point, the government and our resilient people fought back.
 Even when we had flash flood, I could see from TV that rural folks striving to start again.